LexLuengas/openapi-refactorer/README.md

 ## Contributing

-If you have an idea of how to make OpenAPI Refactorer better, I'd be happy to hear from you.
+I'm open for ideas to make OpenAPI Refactorer better.
 Just send a pull request or open an issue (especially it's more involved).

 ## License
 [MIT](LICENSE) © 2019 Alexis Luengas